Is Napisan a Safe Toilet Chemical?

 Many RV owners suggest using Napisan (or similar) products.
 These, contain sodium percarbonate, a chemical that (in water), breaks down to soda ash and hydrogen peroxide.
 An additive makes the faecal matter smell less bad.

-The above works well from an RV user viewpoint, but content information is hard to obtain.
-This concerns as the content may include chemicals poisonous to marine life.
+Napisan works well from an RV user viewpoint, but content information about other products is hard to obtain.
+This concerns as some may include chemicals poisonous to marine life.
 Some makers warn their product is safe to use in septic and similar systems.

 These products are cheap but only border-line effective in breaking down faecal matter and reducing smells.
 Using them may damage the environment.